Does your grill need Weber's Connect Smart Grilling Hub or the iGrill 3?

 Weber Connect Smart Grilling Hub vs. Weber iGrill 3: Which is right for your BBQ?

-The first question you should ask yourself when deciding whether the Weber Connect Smart Grilling Hub or the Weber iGrill 3 are right for your BBQ is which grill you already have.
+The first question you should ask yourself when deciding between the Weber Connect Smart Grilling Hub or the Weber iGrill 3 is: Which would work best with the barbecue grill you already have?
 If you have a Genesis II or Spirit II gas grill, I would purchase the iGrill 3.
 It's more affordable and is powered by the fantastic Weber iGrill app, which will let you track your food's doneness and is a great resource for recipes and guides.
-Though the iGrill 3 doesn't have rechargeable batteries, WiFi connectivity, or as many cool smart features, the Weber iGrill 3 does its job well.
+Though the iGrill 3 doesn't have rechargeable batteries, Wi-Fi connectivity, or as many cool smart features, the Weber iGrill 3 does its job well.
 It has impressive reviews on Amazon and on Weber's website and, to me, this makes up for a few missing fancy features.

 The Griller's Sous Chef